Partha11/flask-proxy/readme.md

 python -m src.main
 ```

 By default, the server listens at the /predict endpoint.
-To learn how to connect it with Label Studio, refer to the [Wiki](http://google.com).
+To learn how to connect it with Label Studio, refer to the [Wiki][wiki-url].

 ## Features